-If you decide to install iOS 12.0.1 on your device you’ll want to set aside some time to get the job done.
+If you decide to install iOS 12.5.6 on your device you’ll want to set aside some time to get the job done.
 Moving from one version of iOS to another can cause problems so you’ll want to monitor the download and installation as they make progress.

-That said, we can help you approximate how much time you should set aside when you decide to download and install iOS 12.0.1 on your device.
+That said, we can help you approximate how much time you should set aside when you decide to download and install iOS 12.5.6 on your phone or tablet.

 |Sync (Optional)||5-45 Minutes|